IOM3 Library Services

 Books and articles on minerals and mining

 Here is the full list of minerals and mining books:

 Download minerals and mining book catalogue (Word doc 6mb)

 What's available for photocopying (or for offline subject searches 1894-1979)

 Packaging journals and magazines are available at our Grantham Centre - for photocopies, use the order form in the right.

 Download serials holding list (Excel spreadsheet 48k)

 If you're a member and live in the UK or EU, we'll lend you most things from the library including reports and maps.
 We do charge postage, plus a nominal amount per item to cover handling.

-For minerals industry enquirers in particular, we can also compile statistics, company information and production figures from published sources.
+For minerals industry enquirers in particular, we can also compile statistics, company information and production figures.

 For more information on any of the above, please use our online enquiry form